markgoddard/kayobe/doc/source/upgrading.rst

 should be set to ``True``.
 To build images locally::

     (kayobe) $ kayobe overcloud deployment image build

+To overwrite existing images, add the ``--force-rebuild`` argument.

 Upgrading Ironic Deployment Images
 ----------------------------------